joaomarceloods/cardapiooo/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## Technical Highlights

-## Mongoose
+### MongoDB and Mongoose

-I decided to use Mongoose instead of the MongoDB Node.js driver on its own because the app needs these solutions:
+The choice of database was one of the earliest technical decisions.
+I picked MongoDB for two reasons:

+- I had been thinking about learning MongoDB for a while.
+- Menus, the core feature of the app, would use polymorphism and nested documents, which is a great use case for a document database.

+MongoDB offers an official Node.js driver that enables queries and other basic features.
+I used that as an initial, very basic solution, but started having additional needs as the application took shape:

+- Sanitizing and validating client-submitted documents.
-- Casting ObjectId to String, since React reducers require plain values.
+- Frequently casting ObjectId to String, since React reducers require plain values.
-- Whitelisting and validating client-submitted fields.
+- More concise syntax for connecting to the database and querying documents on every page.
+- Generating and populating the database consistently in different iterations and environments.

+In the end I decided to adopt [Mongoose](https://github.com/Automattic/mongoose), as it offers all those solutions and more.

+Database related files:

+- `src/database/*`

+### Next.js Server Actions

+Introduced in Next.js 13, this feature enables handling form submissions with a server-side function, not having to create an API endpoint.
+This is very handy because it reduces a lot of boilerplate code, specially JSON serialization steps.

+I used that feature in the "new business" form:

+- `src/app/admin/business/new/page.tsx`
-- Concise query syntax.
+- `src/app/admin/business/new/actions.tsx`
-- Data modeling as code, so the database can be easily recreated.

 ## Getting Started